 Now, onward tickets are another story.
 When flying into a country, bare in mind that some of them may have a requirement for an onward ticket –a flight booked out of the country at a later date.

 Some people have claimed they were denied entry into Thailand because they didn’t have one, but I’ve never had that problem.
-In my experience, entry into the Philippines does require an onward ticket for a flight booking scheduled within 30 days of your arrival.
+In my experience, entry into the Philippines does require an onward ticket for a flight booking scheduled to depart the country within 30 days of your arrival.

 If you plan on getting a visa extension to stay beyond 30 days once you’re inside a country, it’s a wasted flight.